 Proper Body Alignment

 Maintaining proper body alignment can be quite confusing and disorienting.
 But it need not be that difficult.
 When standing in a posture such as Heiko Dachi you will want to ensure you have established a standing posture such as that described earlier.
-This is not a practical position if you are engaged in combat, but it is good for general health and weight bearing purposes.
-In this posture your center is focused directly forward.
-Any movements you perform with your hands or feet should be done within your center triangle.
+This is not a practical position while engaged in combat, but it promotes general health and weight-bearing purposes.
+In this posture, your center focuses forward.
+Any movements you perform with your hands or feet should occur within your Center Triangle.

-When in a stance such as Sochin Dachi you will want to maintain your upper torso much like you would structure yourself when seated.
-The upper torso is maintained in straight vertical alignment such that your weight is borne directly over your hips and legs.
-If you lean forward or back you will create a significant structural misalignment that can be used against you by an opponent.
-Your feet will be pointed forward but at 45° to your center line.
+If you are in a stance such as Sochin Dachi, you will want to maintain your upper torso much like you would structure yourself while seated.
+You will benefit by maintaining a straight vertical alignment such that you establish an even weight distribution over your hips and legs.
+If you lean forward or back, you will create a significant structural misalignment that an opponent might use against you.
+Your feet will point forward but at 45° to your Center Line.
 For example, assume you have your left leg toward angle 5 and your right leg toward angle 6.
-Your center may then be focused toward angle 1.
-Your feet would point directly toward angle 7.
+Your center may then focus on angle 1.
+Your feet would point toward angle 7.
 You have established Hidari Sochin Dachi facing angle 1.

-Using this same example, you may wish to notice that you can easily rotate your center clockwise.
-As your center passes angle 7 you will find yourself in Kiba Dachi facing angle 7.
+Using this same example, you may observe that you can rotate your center clockwise.
+As your center passes angle 7, you will find yourself in Kiba Dachi facing angle 7.
 As your center rotates further clockwise you will find yourself in Migi Sochin Dachi facing angle 4.
-All without moving anything other than your center.
-This gives you a tremendous flexibility in movement throughout this full 90° of rotation.
+All these stance transitions occur using only center rotation.
+This gives you tremendous flexibility in movement throughout this full 90° of rotation.

-But remaining perfectly aligned vertically is not always practical.
-During events in a conflict you will almost certainly have to move out of this fairly rigid structure.
-You may find that you are forced to bend forward, to the side or even backward at times.
-This can be good or quite bad, depending on the situation and your intent.
+But maintaining a perfect vertical alignment is not always practical.
+During events in a conflict, you may need to move out of this rigid structure.
+You might need to bend forward, to the side, or even backward.
+This may prove beneficial, depending on the situation and your intent.

-When you lean forward or back you will find that your center triangle points downward or upward, respectively.
-This can be quite beneficial if the focus of your current or anticipated movement is in that direction.
-It is particularly bad if movement in that direction is not your intent.
-In an instant your opponent may find a way to capitalize on your misalignment.
-Because of the way your body is postured you will likely find this to be very painful and/or very destabilizing.
+When you lean forward or back, your center triangle might point downward or upward.
+This can offer benefits if the focus of your current or expected movement is in that direction.
+It is bad if movement in that direction is not your intent.
+In an instant, your opponent may capitalize on your misalignment.
+Because of the way you postured your body, you will find the opponent’s actions painful and/or destabilizing.

 During Nage practitioners often place themselves into improper body alignments that result in the inability to throw an opponent, the opponent’s escape, or the opponent throwing the practitioner instead.
 A common error is causing the center triangle to track the opponent to the ground.
-This is obviously called leaning, and your opponent is likely to pull you down with them if you lean.
+This involves leaning, and your opponent is likely to pull you down with them if you lean.

 Another common alignment problem during Nage is rotating your center without your hands.
-Commonly the Uke is grabbed by Tori and then Tori rotates his or her center, but does not concurrently move their hands.
-This creates a substantial benefit for Uke, who can now escape, resist your movements, or move to strike or throw Tori.
-Generally speaking your hands, head, and center should move as a unit.
-Moving one without the other leads to a likely misalignment that can be decidedly disadvantageous.
+This might occur if Tori grabs Uke and then Tori rotates his or her center but does not also move his or her hands.
+This creates a substantial benefit for Uke, who can now escape, resist Tori’s movements, or move to strike or throw Tori.
+Your hands, head, and Center Line should move as a unit.
+Moving one without the other leads to a disadvantageous misalignment.